rackerlabs/rackspace-how-to/content/cloud-servers/checking-listening-ports-with-netstat.md

 ### Filter the list

-If the list of listening daemons is long you can use `grep` to filter it.
+If the list of listening daemons is long, you can use `grep` to filter it.
-For example, to filter out everything except the default web server port, 80, run the following command:
+For example, to filter out everything except the default web server port `80`, run the following command:

     $ sudo netstat -plnt | grep ':80'
     tcp        0      0 :::80                       :::*                        LISTEN      8448/httpd

 ### Analyze the results

-Common outcomes are as follows:
+Common outcomes include the following results:

 -   Nothing is listening on the port.
 Check the service configuration files, and then restart the service.